Strange4/monke/deliverables/proposal.md

 Importance of users corresponding to this persona: 5% of the users

-Broad goal: He’s simply curious to see his score without any goal to improve
+Broad goal: He likes to write and would want to submit his texts and see them show up

 User stories (give at least 2):

-3. _He was bored browsing on his computer and got curious about what his typing speed is_
-4. _Mykyta keeps asking him what his typing speed is and wants to compare to see who is better_
+1. _Bob wants to see his texts show up on the website for others to type while playing_
+    - submit your own text functionality
+    - admin review process for texts to make sure the texts are appropriate
+2. _Bob is curious about what he previously submitted, wants to be able to view remove the texts_
+    - display of user's text submission along with their status
+    - delete previously sent text submission

 ---

 ## **Mockups**